"YOU ARE THE CHOSEN!" removal instructions

 What is "YOU ARE THE CHOSEN!"?

-"YOU ARE THE CHOSEN!" is a scam, run by deceptive websites.
+"YOU ARE THE CHOSEN!" is a scam run by deceptive websites.
 It claims that visitors have been chosen and can win a special reward.
-It must be emphasized that all scams are intended only to generate revenue for their designers; therefore, they cannot be trusted as doing so can lead to various severe issues.
-Sites that promote "YOU ARE THE CHOSEN!" and similar scams are typically accessed via redirects caused by intrusive adverts or by PUAs (Potentially Unwanted Applications), already infiltrated into the system.
+These scams are simply intended to generate revenue for their designers.
+They must never be trusted, as doing so can lead to serious issues.
+Sites that promote "YOU ARE THE CHOSEN!" and similar scams are typically accessed via redirects caused by intrusive ads or Potentially Unwanted Applications (PUAs) already infiltrated into the system.

-The first thing visitors to websites running the "YOU ARE THE CHOSEN!" scam see is a pop-up window.
-It claims that they have been chosen and have a chance of getting a special reward.
-After this window is closed, users are presented with a "wheel-of-fortune" prize draw.
+Visitors to websites running the "YOU ARE THE CHOSEN!" scam first see a pop-up window claiming that they have been chosen and have the chance of receiving a special reward.
+When this window is closed, users are presented with a "wheel-of-fortune" prize draw.
 The wheel consists of potential prize images and "1 [more] spin" cells.
-It may take several spins for the arrow to land on a fake prize and when it does, users are presented with another pop-up.
-It congratulates them with winning a Venmo gift card.
-While Venmo is a genuine payment service owned by PayPal, the alleged gift card - is fake.
-By using the names of legitimate services scams further the impression of their own legitimacy.
-The text presented in the window urges users to accept the gift, as they supposedly only have five minutes to do so.
-They are instructed to provide their information in the next page in order to claim the prize.
-Clicking the "OK" button redirects to another site, which informs visitors that they need to answer a few questions to proceed towards their reward.
-However, the small print clarifies that they can only receive the prize upon completing unspecified purchase requirements.
-Afterwards, users are redirected to yet another deceptive/scam webpage.
-It is strongly advised against trusting the "YOU ARE THE CHOSEN!" scam, as that is highly likely to lead to a wide variety of serious problems.
+It might take several spins for the arrow to land on a fake prize and, when it does, users are presented with another pop-up.
+This congratulates them for winning a Venmo gift card.
+While Venmo is a genuine payment service owned by PayPal, the alleged gift card is fake.
+By using the names of legitimate services, scams further giver the impression of legitimacy.
+The text presented in the window urges users to accept the gift, as they supposedly have just five minutes to claim them.
+They are instructed to provide their information in the next page to claim the prize.
+Clicking the "OK" button redirects to another site, which informs visitors that they need to answer a few questions to proceed towards their reward, however, the small print clarifies that they can only receive the prize upon completion of unspecified purchase requirements.
+Users are then redirected to yet another deceptive/scam web page.
+You are strongly advised against trusting the "YOU ARE THE CHOSEN!" scam, as it is highly likely to lead to a number of serious problems.

-As mentioned in the introduction one of the main culprits behind redirects to scam websites are PUAs, yet they can open various untrustworthy, rogue, sale-based, compromised and even malicious pages as well.
-Unwanted apps can also deliver intrusive advertisements, which diminish the browsing experience, cause redirects to dangerous webpages and can stealthily download/install content (e.g. PUAs).
-Other applications within this category can hijack browsers, limit/deny access to their settings and promote illegitimate search engines.
-Most PUAs (regardless of their specific abilities) can track data.
-They can monitor users' browsing habits (URLs visited, search queries typed, etc.) and collect their personal information (IP addresses, geolocations and real-life details).
-This vulnerable data can then be shared with third parties (potentially, cyber criminals), intent on misusing it for profit.
-To summarize, PUAs can cause browser/system infiltrations and infections, lead to severe privacy issues, financial losses and even identity theft.
-To ensure device/user safety - all suspect applications and browser extensions/plug-ins must be removed without delay.
+One of the main causes of redirects to scam websites are PUAs, which can open various untrustworthy, rogue, sale-based, compromised or even malicious web pages.
+Unwanted apps can also deliver intrusive advertisements, which diminish the browsing experience, cause redirects to dangerous web pages and stealthily download/install unwanted content (e.g. PUAs).
+Other applications within this category can hijack browsers, limit/deny access to their settings and promote bogus search engines.
+Most PUAs (regardless of their specific capabilities) can track data.
+They can monitor users' browsing habits (URLs visited, search queries typed, etc.) and collect personal information (IP addresses, geolocations and other details).
+This vulnerable data can then be shared with third parties (potentially, cyber criminals) intent on misusing it for profit.
+To summarize, PUAs can cause browser/system infiltration and infections, lead to serious privacy issues, financial loss and even identity theft.
+To ensure device/user safety, remove all suspect applications and browser extensions/plug-ins without delay.